Crimes relating to environmental degradation and human rights injustices are in many cases heavily linked to food fraud

 Food Security: The prevention or the disruption to / or lack of safe and nutritious food supply.

-Food Defense: The prevention of the intentional adulteration of the food supply.
-The adulteration may be economically, politically or behaviorally motivated.
+Food Defense: The prevention of the intentional adulteration of the food supply that are politically or behaviorally motivated.

 Global Impact: Due to the universal connectivity of our food supply chain system, an incident of intentional contamination would result in a potentially destructive impact on the health, security and economy of the producing country and all trading partners.